srikkar/parcelpicker-react-python/README.md

 We will send you an invite to this git repository.
 Please **fork** this repository, where you can commit or upload your code.
 Once finished please create a **pull request** and we will review your code.
 We normally expect to hear back from you within five working days.

 Best of luck, and we look forwards to your response!

+# Solution #
+Built in Python

+Parcels are configurred in yaml file for reliability